Frequently Asked Questions

 Although an interview is not required for admission, we encourage you to come and tour the campus, and meet with our outstanding faculty members.
 If possible, you can also arrange for an interview over Skype, Viber, or FaceTime.

 Where can I learn more about Ithaca and the surrounding the area?

 Ithaca is a wonderful college town and a vibrant creative community nestled in the beautiful finger lakes region of upstate New York.
-For information on housing, shopping, transportation and medical services in the Ithaca area, please visit the IC graduate student guide to living in Ithaca.
+For information on housing, shopping, transportation and medical services in the Ithaca area, please visit the Office of Admission for local information.

 Does Ithaca College offer on-campus housing for its graduate students?

 No, but the Office of Residential Life provides listings of available rooms, apartments, houses, real estate agencies, and so forth.
 See the Office of Residential Life website for more information.
-Also, the Division of Graduate Studies may help you with housing.
-See their website and/or contact Sally Espinosa at email@example.com for more information.
+Also, the Graduate Admissions Office may help you with housing.

 I still have some questions that have not yet been answered.
 What should I do?